DanielMartensson/MataveID/examples/dbscanExample.md

 This is a cluster algorithm that can identify the amount of clusters.
 This algorithm requries two tuning parameters, `epsilon` and `min_pts`, which stands for `radius` and `minimum points`.
 This algorithm does not work if you have varying densities, else this algorithm is considered to be one of the best clustering algorithms.
-So, make sure that all your classes have the same amount of variance before you are using this algorithm.
+So, make sure that all your classes have the same amount of variance before you are using this algorithm due to its robustness against noise.

 It exist an equivalent C-code dbscan inside CControl repository.